-Salaries and benefits have increased over prior year comparable period, but as a percentage of total sales have decreased 0.3%.
-The Company incurred \$118,975 in salaries and benefits costs related to nine employees hired for the Manufacturing setup to the end of March 2011.
-These costs are for the general manager and eight labourers who are aiding in the procurement and setup of the manufacturing facility to ready it for use.
+Salaries and benefits have increased over prior year comparable period.
+There were \$55,343 of additional expenses related to the one month of operations of the US subsidiaries included in this increase is 17 additional staff ranging from operations, administration and long-haul truck drivers.
+The Company incurred \$97,351 in salaries and benefits costs related to 7 employees hired for the manufacturing setup to the end of June 2011.
+These costs are for the general manager and labourers who are aiding in the procurement and setup of the manufacturing facility to ready it for use.
 Additionally, increases were also incurred for the addition of a mandatory long-term disability benefit to the employee benefits program beginning in February 2011, which had not previously been offered by the Company.
 Significant premium increases were also incurred for 2011 over the prior year comparable period for employee benefits.

-The Company also renegotiated the terms of one fluid salesman contract to provide a higher base rather than to pay commissions.
+The Company also renegotiated the terms of one fluid salesman contract in Q1 2011 to provide a higher base rather than to pay commissions.
 In addition, the Company reduced its employee count with the elimination of a receptionist, purchasing personnel and warehouse personnel.